willeccles/embedded-linux-handbook/spidev.md

 toolchains and such).
 Additionally, the kernel source includes an example program using the SPI userspace API, which is a good reference.

-Here is an example of open a SPI device and configuring it for 10MHz in SPI mode 2 with 8 bits per word:
+Here is an example of opening a SPI device and configuring it for 10MHz in SPI mode 2 with 8 bits per word:

 ```c
 #include <errno.h>